-So, A Lovelorn Virgo tagged me in this, and I’m sitting here giggling because the title of this tag just makes me think of the V8 commercials.
+So, A Lovelorn Virgo tagged me in the Totally Should’ve Book Tag, and I’m sitting here giggling because the title of this tag just makes me think of the V8 commercials.
 I’m an adult, I swear.
 My bills and bank account say I am, anyway.

 Here’s some things that I think should’ve had something else to them!